Mandrenkov/FreshView/README.md

 FreshView for YouTube™ is a [Chrome](https://chrome.google.com/webstore/detail/freshview-for-youtube/eckknmnfoohbeklmjlidmfdlakndcfkm) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/freshview-for-youtube/) extension that hides watched YouTube™ videos.

+⚠️ **This project is no longer maintained.
+Thank you to everyone who contributed their thoughts and ideas!** ⚠️

 ## Features

 * *Simple* - Intuitive user interface, design, and controls.